Working pre-order campaigns into your author marketing plan can definitely help you build buzz.

 If you’ve never done a pre-order campaign, or your last one wasn’t successful, it’s time to address some new options that Amazon has rolled out – as well as some overall industry changes related to preorders to ensure that when it comes time to market your book you’ll sell more the next time around.

-Keep in mind a lot of these strategies really only work with proof of purchase, something as simple as an email copy of the Amazon receipt in exchange for the offer or prize.
+The issue with selling on Amazon has always been that you don’t know who bought your book, so within some of these strategies you’ll need to get a proof of purchase, something as simple as an email copy of the Amazon receipt in exchange for the offer or prize.
 Because not only do you get to verify who’s really buying, you get the added bonus of building your mailing list.
 A mailing list (and subsequently, your newsletter) is author marketing gold when it comes to opening doors to sell more books.

 So let’s go through the list of how to market your book with my favorite pre-order strategies: